Melo is the capital of the department of Cerro Largo in Uruguay.

 Currently, it is an important center of services and tourism in eastern Uruguay, with attractions such as the Santa Teresa Fortress, the Cerro Largo National Park and the Salto del Penitente Waterfall.

-See more about how to get to Melo
+See more information about Melo